 After the Byron Carlyle Theater was declared unfit for occupancy and the deteriorating property conditions became too costly to repair, the City Commission authorized RFP-2019-KB for development of a mixed-use project that would deliver a comparable cultural component for public use.
-The City is currently in negotiations with the sole remaining proposer and the Administration intends to present a final term sheet to the City Commission in late February.
-The proposed revenue could be used in one of three (3) ways in relation to the Byron Carlyle site:
+The City terminated negotiations with the sole remaining proposer and the Administration needs to find an alternative.
+The proposed revenue could be used in one of two (2) ways in relation to the Byron Carlyle site:

-(1) Renovate and rehabilitate the existing structure.
+- (1) Renovate and rehabilitate the existing structure.
 The most recent independent analyses estimated repairs and upgrades to bring the building into compliance with building regulations would be several million dollars.
-These estimates do not include enhancements or adaptations for new uses including the significantly low elevation of the building, which leaves it susceptible to periodic flooding;

-(2) Partially fund construction of a brand-new facility entirely owned and operated by the City; or
+These estimates do not include enhancements or adaptations for new uses including the significantly low elevation of the building, which leaves it susceptible to periodic flooding; or - (2) Partially fund construction of a brand-new facility entirely owned and operated by the City.